xLearn Command Line Guide¶

 For the linear and bias term, we store each parameter in each line.
-For FM and FFM, we store one vector of the latent factor in each line.
+For FM and FFM, we store each vector of the latent factor in each line.
+For example:

 Users can also set

--o option to specify the output file.
+-o option to specify the prediction output file.
 For example:

 ./xlearn_predict ./small_test.txt ./small_train.txt.model -o output.txt head -n 5 ./output.txt -2.01192 -0.0657416 -0.456185 -0.170979 -1.28849

-By default, the name of the output file equals to
+By default, the name of the output file is

 Choose Machine Learning Algorithm¶

 For now, xLearn can support three different machine learning algorithms, including linear model, factorization machine (FM), and field-aware factorization machine (FFM).